confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

 ## <a name="step-9"></a>Aggregate Data

 ksqlDB supports several aggregate functions, like `COUNT` and `SUM`, and you can use these to build stateful aggregates on streaming data.
-In this step, we will walk through some key examples on different ways you can aggregate your data.
+In this step, you will walk through some key examples on different ways you can aggregate your data.

-1. First, let’s do some aggregation of the data by counting buys and sells of our stocks.
+1. First, aggregate the data by counting buys and sells of stocks.
 Navigate back to the Editor and paste the following query to create a new table named **number_of_times_stock_bought**.

 ```sql
 CREATE TABLE number_of_times_stock_bought AS